DLC-link/dlc-stacks-loan-contract/README.md

 Parameters:

-(vault-loan-amount uint) (btc-deposit uint) (liquidation-ratio uint) (liquidation-fee uint) (emergency-refund-time uint) (callback-contract principal) (nonce uint))

 * vault-loan-amount:uint - the borrowed stablecoin amount, in pennies (e.g. $123.45 = u12345)
 * btc-deposit:uint - the collateral amount, in Sats (e.g. 1 BTC = 100000000)
 * liquidation-ratio:uint - the ratio of collateral/loan below which liquidation will happen, with two decimals precision (e.g. 140% = u14000)
 * liquidation-fee:uint - the fee to be given to the liquidators.
 This is used to shift the payout-value in the final calculation.
 Two decimals precison (e.g. 10% = u1000)
 * emergency-refund-time:uint - UNIX timestamp after which the DLC can be reclaimed by either party
-* callback-contract:principal - the contract that will accept the callback
+* callback-contract:principal - The contract that sends the request, and will accept the callback.
-* nonce/user-id:uint (possibly string in the future) - the protocol/user provided ID to associate with the UUID
+* nonce:uint - the protocol/user provided ID to associate with the UUID

 ### Closing the DLC

 The DLC will be closed in one of two ways.
 1. The `principal` who opened the contract chooses to close it by calling the `close-dlc` function, either from their smart contract, or via an off-chain script.
-In this case, the end user entering into the DLC gets fully repayed their BTC (payout-ratio of 0.00)
+In this case, the end user entering into the DLC gets fully repaid their BTC.
+This can be thought of as closing the loan with a full repayment (payout-ratio of u0).

 Parameters:

 uuid:string

 or

-1. If a DLC is expected to be below water, the `close-dlc-liquidate` function can initiate a liquidation process.
+1. If a loan's collateral value is expected to be under the strike-price, the `close-dlc-liquidate` function can initiate a liquidation process.
 This will, through the DLC.Link Oracle system fetch price data from RedStone to check if liquidation really should happen, and if so, calculates the resulting payout-ratio: this will be used to sign the DLC outcome.

 Parameters:

 uuid:string